secretGeek/til/concepts/survivorship_bias.md

 "The advice business is a monopoly run by survivors.
 When something becomes a non-survivor, it is either completely eliminated, or whatever voice it has is muted to zero."

-We discount the role of luck.
+We discount the role of luck (particularly when telling our own stories).

 If enough scientists study a phenomenon, some will find statistically significant results by chance, and these are the experiments submitted for publication.
 Additionally, papers showing positive results may be more appealing to editors.